brpandey/mp3_name_cleaner/README.md

  Straightforward script written in Elixir, using Elixir Streams, Enums, and Regexs

+ Performs a non-destructive update copy of the original file set with cleaned up names

+ Also provides support for title-casing, whitespace trimming, extraneous info removal e.g. text in parens or brackets or curly braces

- Cleans up mp3 file names given the assumptions:
+ The script *cleans* up mp3 file names given the assumptions:

  - [x]  The song info types e.g. Artist Name, Song Title, Album Name, Year are delimited by a hyphen
  - [x]  The Artist names and Song names are generally first.
  - [x]  The file contains a .mp3 suffix

- Does a non-destructive update copy of the original file set with cleaned up names

- Also provides support for title-casing, whitespace trimming, extraneous info removal e.g. text in parens or brackets or curly braces

  For example: